Profile view of the JFK statue in downtown Fort Worth, Texas – installed in 2012 to commemorate the President’s visit there on November 22, 1963.

 In television, from the 1950s through the 1970s, he hosted both his own variety shows and various TV specials, winning an Emmy for the November 1965 special, Frank Sinatra: A Man and His Music.
 In addition to other songs, Sinatra’s “My Way” of 1969 – a song written by Paul Anka with Sinatra in mind – became a blockbuster hit on the U.S. and U.K. music charts, especially in the U.K, where it stayed inside the Top 40 for 75 weeks, from April 1969 to September 1971.

 Sinatra flirted with retirement briefly in the early 1970s, but by 1973 had a gold-selling album and a television special.
 He also returned to live performing Las Vegas and elsewhere.
-Still recording in his later years, in 1993 he recorded Duets, an album of old standards he made with other prominent artists which became a best seller.
+Still recording in his later years, he recorded Duets in 1993, an album of old standards he made with other prominent artists which became a best seller.
 Sinatra died May 14,1998, he was 82 years old.
 Included among the many honors he received over the years were: Kennedy Center Honors in 1983, the earlier-mentioned Presidential Medal of Freedom in 1985, and a Congressional Gold Medal in 1997.
 Sinatra was also the recipient of eleven Grammy Awards during his career, including the Grammy Trustees Award, the Grammy Legend Award and the Grammy Lifetime Achievement Award.
 The U.S. Postal Service issued a 42-cent stamp in his honor in May 2008.

 Murray Schumach, “Hollywood Pauses in Mourning; Industry Deeply Feels Loss of Its Friend, President Kennedy; Sincere Affection Testimonial,” New York Times, December 1, 1963.